maksimylron/Databases-and-SQL-with-Python/README.md

 All of the data are stored in a SQLite database, using python to populate database entries.

-Modules used pandas, xmltree, beautifulsoup, sqlite3...
+Modules used pandas, xmltree, beautifulsoup, sqlite3, regular expression...

 The input SteamID can be accessed by logging in to the steam website or checking your profile on your steam desktop app.